- Address Space Layout Randomization (ASLR)

 Apple’s directory of iMessage public keys, APNs addresses, and phone numbers and email addresses that are used to look up the keys and device addresses.

-A worldwide service provided by Apple that delivers push notifications to iOS and iPadOS devices.
+A worldwide service provided by Apple that delivers push notifications to Apple devices.

 A reward given by Apple to researchers who report a vulnerability that affects the latest shipping operating systems and, where relevant, the latest hardware.

-Boot Camp supports the installation of Microsoft Windows on a Mac.
+Boot Camp supports the installation of Microsoft Windows on supported Mac computers.

-A set of SoC hardware flags that software can use to track the boot modes the device has entered, such as DFU mode and Recovery mode.
-Once a Boot Progress Register flag is set, it can’t be cleared.
+A set of system on chip (SoC) hardware flags that software can use to track the boot modes the device has entered, such as Device Firmware Update (DFU) mode and Recovery mode.
+After a Boot Progress Register flag is set, it can’t be cleared.
 This allows later software to get a trusted indicator of the state of the system.

 The very first code executed by a device’s processor when it first boots.
 As an integral part of the processor, it can’t be altered by either Apple or an attacker.